karimnour/HTB-writeups/traceback.md

 ![acces_system_admin](https://user-images.githubusercontent.com/36403473/81357137-287cfb00-90d3-11ea-874e-160c7a63cca7.png)

 now i have user access `user.txt`
+### 3-root access

-the last step is to get root access so i searched all files i didnt get any thing so i use **`ps -aus`** commmnd  to provide information about the currently running processes . i notice this directory **` /etc/update-motd.d/`** going to this directory ckeck all details **`ls -al`**
+lets try to get root access, so i searched all files i didnt get any thing. after googling much time to get root access i use **`ps -aux`** commmnd  to provide information about the currently running processes. i notice that there was an operation happened in this directory**` /etc/update-motd.d/`** going to this directory ckeck all details **`ls -al`**
 ![not2root](https://user-images.githubusercontent.com/36403473/81357368-ba850380-90d3-11ea-9e74-9ceedefe51cc.png)

-to get root access